The 10 Best Electric Fireplaces

 video play icon

-This wiki has been updated 33 times since it was first published in March of 2015.
+This wiki has been updated 37 times since it was first published in March of 2015.
 While few things can replicate the ambiance of a genuine crackling flame, the work required to build a fire and clean up afterwards is a hassle.
 Plus, they necessitate that you always keep wood on hand, which for some can be problematic due to storage space issues.
 But with one of these electric fireplaces, you can get almost the same effect, but without any chopping logs, soot and ash, or smoke.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Magik Flame Artemis